upstarter/automata/README.md

   - Heterogeneous agents equipped with reasoning and knowledge components provide AI architects a selection of *graphical*, *reinforcement learning*, and *neuroevolution* based orchestrated agent constellations for a variety of real world environments.

   - Why and How Elixir?
 Elixir for world class communication & control fault tolerance and distribution.
 [Nx](https://github.com/elixir-nx/nx) is used for numerical computation.
 We primarily focus on unsupervised learning and architecture search.
-Evolutionary architecture search (EAS) evolves populations of feed-forward neural networks without computationally expensive backpropagation.
+Evolutionary architecture novelty search (EANS) evolves populations of feed-forward neural networks without computationally expensive backpropagation and uses novelty to explore the search space.
 Mixture of Experts (MoE) Deep Learning is on the roadmap.

 #### The `Automata` framework has three abstract semantic layers: